LolitaDias/Python-Financial-Data_Election-Result-Analysis/README.md

 ## Background

-In this assignment, we will be using Python concepts Both of these challenges(PyBank and PyPoll) encompasses a real-world situation where our Python scripting skills can come in handy.
+In this assignment, we have used Python concepts to analyze the Financial Budget Data and Polling Data.

 Datasets: